 Epsom salt is also known as magnesium sulfate.
 It’s a chemical compound made up of magnesium, sulfur, and oxygen.

 Despite its name, Epsom salt is a completely different compound than table salt.
 It was most likely termed “salt” because of its chemical structure.

 It has an appearance similar to table salt and is often dissolved in baths, which is why you may also know it as “bath salt.”
 While it looks similar to table salt, its taste is distinctly different.
 Epsom salt is quite bitter and unpalatable.

 Some people still consume it by dissolving the salt in water and drinking it.
 However, due to its taste, you probably don’t want to add it to food.

-For hundreds of years, this salt has been used to treat ailments, such as constipation, insomnia, and fibromyalgia.
-Unfortunately, its effects on these conditions are not well researched.
+For hundreds of years, this salt has been used to treat ailments, such as electrolyte abnormalities, constipation, and eclampsia.
+Unfortunately, its effects on many other conditions are not well researched (

 You can find Epsom salt online and at most drug and grocery stores.
 It’s typically located in the pharmacy or cosmetic area.

 When Epsom salt is dissolved in water, it releases magnesium and sulfate ions.

 The idea is that these particles can be absorbed through your skin, providing you with magnesium and sulfates — which serve important bodily functions.

-However, it can also be applied to your skin as a cosmetic or taken by mouth as a magnesium supplement or a laxative.
+It can also be applied to your skin as a cosmetic or taken by mouth as a laxative or magnesium supplement.
+However, because of its laxative effects, it might not be an ideal choice as a magnesium supplement if your goal is to prevent deficiency (

 Many people, including some healthcare professionals, claim Epsom salt is therapeutic and use it as an alternative treatment for several conditions.

-It is involved in more than 325 biochemical reactions that benefit your heart and nervous system.
+It is involved in more than 300 biochemical reactions that benefit your heart and nervous system (

-While magnesium sulfate has value as a magnesium supplement, some people claim that magnesium may be better absorbed via Epsom salt baths than when taken by mouth.
+While magnesium sulfate can be used as a magnesium supplement, some people claim that magnesium may be better absorbed via Epsom salt baths than when taken by mouth.